 You could be eligible for this Down Payment Assistance!

-The $15,000 Florida Hardest Hit Fund Down Payment Assistance (HHF-DPA) is now offered to all first time homebuyers in the three Tampa Bay counties: Hillsborough, Pasco and Pinellas counties.
+The $15,000 Florida Hardest Hit Fund Down Payment Assistance (HHF-DPA) is now offered to people planning to buy homes for the first time in any of the three Tampa Bay counties: Hillsborough, Pasco and Pinellas counties.
 This is administered by the Florida Housing Finance Corp.

 Previously, this program was offered only to homebuyers in Hillsborough.
 Now, buyers in Pasco and Pinellas can also avail.